Gertrude of Austria: Later life and death

+Legacy

-Her daughter Agnes of Baden became mother and brother's heir, but in 1279, renounced her rights to Baden and the Duchies of Austria and Styria.
+Her daughter Agnes of Baden became her mother and brother's heir, but in 1279, renounced her rights to Baden and the Duchies of Austria and Styria.
 From her second marriage with Count Ulrich III of Heunburg, Agnes had five children, two sons (Frederick and Herman) and three daughters (Margaret, Elisabeth and Katharina).
 The sons died without heirs.
 The eldest daughter, Katharina, married the Styrian nobleman Ulrich of Sanneck, and their son Frederick I of Cilli eventually inherited his grandfather's estates.
 He founded the House of Cilli, which included Holy Roman Empress Barbara of Cilli whose daughter, Elizabeth of Luxembourg, married into the House of Habsburg.

-Gertrude's youngest daughter, Maria Romanovna of Halicz, born from her third marriage, married in the second half of the 1260s with Joachim Gutkeled, Ban of Slavonia between 1270 and 1272 (with short interruption) and from 1276 to 1277, and three times Master of the treasury between 1272 and 1275.
+Gertrude's youngest daughter, Maria Romanovna of Halicz, born from her third marriage, married in the second half of the 1260s Joachim Gutkeled, Ban of Slavonia from 1270 to 1272 (with short interruption) and from 1276 to 1277, and three times Master of the treasury between 1272 and 1275.
 He was also ispán, or head, of many counties, including Baranya and Pozsony.
-The couple produced only an unnamed daughter, who married Roland Borsa, who served as Voivode of Transylvania in 1282 and from 1284 to 1294; they had no children.
+The couple produced only a daughter, Clara, who married Roland Borsa, who served as Voivode of Transylvania in 1282 and from 1284 to 1294; they had no children.